• Home |

 Power and Penetration

-Although both 9mm and .38 Special fire the same caliber bullets, the .38 Special is a low-velocity cartridge.
-As such, it has a lot less oomph behind its projectiles.
+The 9mm and .38 Special fire the same caliber bullets; however, the .38 Special is a lower-velocity cartridge.
+As such, it puts a lot less oomph into its projectiles.

-The .38 Special performs well in FBI penetration protocol tests.
-Although it doesn’t penetrate as deeply in ballistics gel as 9mm, that isn’t always a bad thing.
-Even when loaded with FMJs, .38 Special rarely over penetrates except at the closest defensive distances.
+The .38 Special performs well in the FBI test protocol.
+Although it doesn’t penetrate as deeply into ballistic gel as 9mm, that isn’t always a bad thing.
+Even when loaded with FMJs, .38 Special rarely overpenetrates (except at the closest distances).

-In scenarios where an innocent bystander could be behind the bad guy, a bullet that expands in soft tissue and stays there is a good thing.
+In scenarios where an innocent bystander could be behind the bad guy (which, to be sure, could theoretically be any scenario), a bullet that expands in soft tissue and stays there is a good thing.

 Capacity

-Most revolvers chambered in .38 special only hold five to six rounds, and wheel guns aren’t exactly easy to reload as semi-automatics.
+Most revolvers chambered in .38 special only hold five to six rounds, and wheel guns aren’t as easy to reload as semi-automatics.

 Cost and Availability

-As fewer wheel guns chambered in .38 Special hit the market, ammo options also decline.
+As fewer and fewer wheel guns chambered in .38 Special began hitting the market, so too did ammo options.
 Even cheap .38 Special ammo tends to run on the expensive side, especially compared to more popular options like 9mm.
 However, .38 Special is still more affordable than .45 ACP.

 The .357 Magnum was easily the most popular handgun cartridge of the twentieth century.
 Introduced in the 1930s, the .357 Mag was designed as a high-velocity round to help law enforcement punch through the car doors and auto glass used as cover by Prohibition-era gangsters.